ome/cookiecutter-omero-webapp/README.md

 =====================

 All projects that depend on the AGPL-licensed `omero-web` must also be licensed as AGPL.
 A LICENSE file is included accordingly.
-Please add your own copyright statements in the files headers according to your needs and the README.md file

 GitHub action
 =============